Selective dorsal rhizotomy: Long-term effects

 The long-term effects of SDR have been reported.
 Selective dorsal rhizotomy surgery has been performed routinely over the past several decades on children with spastic cerebral palsy, and the accumulated evidence indicates positive long-term outcomes.

 Required circumstances

 All candidates for rhizotomy must have good muscle strength in the legs and trunk.
 There must also be evidence of adequate motor control or the ability to make reciprocal movements for crawling or walking and to move reasonably quickly from one posture to another.
 Chiefly, pediatric rhizotomy candidates are people with CP who have shown age-appropriate progression in motor development.
 Still, spasticity hampers the development of skills and/or causes gait patterns like the scissors gait.
-In adults, the primary requirements are that the person is able to ambulate independently, but spasticity limits energy, flexibility, walking speed, and balance and sometimes causes pain/muscle spasms.
+In adults, the primary requirements are that the person be able to ambulate independently, but spasticity limits energy, flexibility, walking speed, and balance and sometimes causes pain/muscle spasms.

 Criteria

 The criteria for patient eligibility from the St. Louis Children's Hospital are: